chapel-lang/chapel/runtime/src/comm/ofi/README.md

-And, it uses the message (SEND/RECV) interface for Active Messages (AMs) for executeOn transactions for on-statement bodies, memory transfers between unregistered memory, atomic operations which cannot be done natively, and several other things.
+And, it uses the message (SEND/RECV) interface for Active Messages (AMs) for executeOn transactions for on-statement bodies, memory transfers between unregistered memory, atomic operations which cannot be done natively, and certain internal operations that don't have MCM implications.

 The comm layer has two libfabric tools it can use to determine when operations are in some sense "done" and to impose order on them with